Finite section method for aperiodic Schr\"odinger operators: Approximation Methods for Band Operators

-\begin{proof} We only prove~\eqref{it:B-inj} since the proof of~\eqref{it:B+inj} works completely analogously.
-For the proof of~\eqref{it:B-inj}, we note that, due to Proposition~\ref{prop:kurbatov}, it suffices to consider $p = 2$.
+\begin{proof} We only prove~\ref{it:B-inj} since the proof of~\ref{it:B+inj} works completely analogously.
+For the proof of~\ref{it:B-inj}, we note that, due to Proposition~\ref{prop:kurbatov}, it suffices to consider $p = 2$.
+As $B_-$ is injective on $\ell^\infty(\ZZ_-)$, it is also injective on the subset $\ell^2(\ZZ_-) \subset \ell^\infty(\ZZ_-)$.
 We will show that $B_-$ has a dense and closed range making $B_-$ also surjective.